nkaz001/hftbacktest/hftbacktest/README.md

 * Backtest accounting for both feed and order latency, using provided models or your own custom model.
 * Order fill simulation that takes into account the order queue position, using provided models or your own custom model.
 * Backtesting of multi-asset and multi-exchange models
-* Deployment of a live trading bot using the same algorithm code: currently for Binance Futures and Bybit.
+* Deployment of a live trading bot for quick prototyping and testing using the same algorithm code: currently for Binance Futures and Bybit.

 ## Getting started